Hammond24/cs3210_lab/instructions/lab1.md

 `bootblock/bootmain.c`.

-Modern bootloaders preform much more complex tasks than our bootblock, [GRUB](TODO-grub) is an example of a modern boot loader.
+Modern bootloaders preform much more complex tasks than our bootblock, [GRUB](https://www.gnu.org/software/grub/) is an example of a modern boot loader.

 #### Kernel Startup

 The kernel goes through a long, arduous boot process, beginning at `entry` in `kernel/src/asm/entry.S`, and continuing through much of kernel's `main` in `kernel/src/main.c`.
-This process will be relevant throughout the course, and we wont cover it in too much detail here.
+This process will be relevant throughout the course, so feel free to take a look at it.
+However, we wont cover it in too much detail here.

 ### The Assignment